Do I have to join a pension scheme?

 There is more information on the annual allowance on the GOV.UK website.

-There is also a lifetime allowance (LTA), which has been set at £1 million for 2017/18.
-It will be increased in line with inflation from 2018.
+There is also a lifetime allowance (LTA), which has been set at £1,030,000 for 2018/19.
+(It was £1 million for 2017/18.)
 If your total pension savings exceed this, you may be taxed on any amount over the limit when the pension starts to be paid or in certain other circumstances.
 This lifetime allowance charge is set at 25% if you take the additional savings as a pension and 55% if you take them as a lump sum.

 There is more information on the lifetime allowance on the GOV.UK website.